-The Rivier University Department of Public Safety and Security coordinates security on the campus.
+The Department of Public Safety and Security coordinates security on the campus.
 Department personnel have a range of education, training, and experience in law enforcement.
-All are dedicated to maintaining the campus as a safe and pleasant place on which to live, work and study.
-The objective of the Department of Public Safety is to prevent crimes and correct conditions that jeopardize the safety of the Rivier University community.
-Patrol of the main campus and areas owned by the University is conducted by foot, on mountain bike, and with the Public Safety vehicle 24 hours a day, 7 days a week on a year round basis.
-The Public Safety office is located in the Dion Center on the main floor.
+All are dedicated to maintaining the campus as a safe and pleasant place in which to live, work, and study.

 Relationship with Other Agencies

-Members of the Rivier University Public Safety Department serve as agents of the University and are authorized to enforce all campus policies and regulations.
+Members of the Department of Public Safety and Security serve as agents of the University and are authorized to enforce all campus policies and regulations.
 Although the officers do not have the power to arrest, they work closely with the Nashua Police Department to enforce all local, state and federal laws.
-All officers of the Rivier University Public Safety Department generate activity reports of all incidents, including local, state and federal violations.
+All officers of the Rivier University Public Safety Department generate activity reports of all incidents, including local, state, and federal violations.
 These reports are submitted to the Director of Public Safety for review.

-Rivier University emphasizes the security and well being of everyone in the campus community.
+Rivier University emphasizes the security and wellbeing of everyone in the campus community.
 Public Safety officers who have received specialized training offer various programs and services to minimize or eliminate the chance for criminal opportunities.
-These programs include personal security escorts, crime prevention presentations, parking lot security and the Operation Identification program.
-The programs are offered year round and are open to all community members.
-Students and staff are encouraged to contact the Public Safety Office for more information on these and other programs.
+These programs include personal security escorts, crime prevention presentations, parking lot security, and the Operation Identification program.
+The programs are offered year-round and are open to all community members.
+Students and staff are encouraged to contact the Department of Public Safety and Security for more information on these and other programs.

 Access by students, faculty, and staff to campus facilities is on a scheduled basis.
 The general public can attend cultural and recreational events on campus, with their access limited only to the facilities in which the events are being held.
 Access to the residence halls is limited to the residents and their authorized guests according to Residence Life policies.

-Residence hall security is a cooperative effort between the Department of Public Safety and the Office of Residence Life.
-Members of the Residence Life staff, who live in the residence halls and are on call 24 hours a day, receive thorough training in the enforcement of residence hall safety and security policies.
+Residence hall security is a cooperative effort between the Department of Public Safety and Security and Student Life and Housing Services.
+Members of the Student Life and Housing Services, who live in the residence halls and are on call 24 hours a day, receive thorough training in the enforcement of residence hall safety and security policies.
 Students and their guests must adhere to University procedures regarding residence hall access.
 Desk attendants are assigned in each of the residence halls to monitor the entrance of residents and their guests.
-A telephone is available at the desk to contact the Department of Public Safety or members of the Residence Life staff.
+A telephone is available at the desk to contact the Department of Public Safety and Security or members of the Student Life and Housing Services staff.
 University employees have access to residence halls only when necessary.

 Alcohol and Drug Policy